1949

 postcard are the poignant words "Use your

-camera, remember your trip with pictures".
+camera, remember your trip with pictures",

-An ‘oft used TWA catch phrase.
+this an ‘oft used TWA catch phrase.

-Corporate Leader is Snared
+Corporate Leader is Snared for Government Seizure

-Photo of Jack Frye in about 1947-48.
-Corporate Portrait.
+Photo of Jack Frye in about 1947-48 (corporate portrait).

 Location is likely General Aniline Corporation (ANSCO,

-GAF) Board Room, 230 Park Avenue, New York City,
+GAF) Board Room, 230 Park Avenue, New York City

-New York.
+(Manhattan).
 For 8 years Jack Frye's offices were at the

-Vanderbilt- New York Central Railroad Building in
+Vanderbilt- New York Central Railroad Building (built

 The two positions that Jack soon settled on were president